it-bens/object-transformer/README.md

 It requires at least PHP 8, but no other extensions or packages.

 ## How to use the Object Transformer?
-First at least one implementation of the `TransformerInterface` has to be created.
+First, at least one implementation of the `TransformerInterface` has to be created.
 ```php
 use ITB\ObjectTransformer\TransformerInterface;